Acne and Problem Skin Care

-Of course there are some skin conditions which won’t respond readily to our recommendations, but most people find they can say goodbye to their problem skin when they switch to New Leaf Creams.
+Of course there are some skin conditions which won’t respond readily to our recommendations, but most people find they can say goodbye to their problem skin when they switch to New Leaf products.

 The skin is actually the largest organ in the body.
 It measures 2 square meters in the average adult.
 Being the outermost structure we - more often than not - view it superficially, in a purely cosmetic way.
 We cover ourselves in makeup in order to try to look healthy and vibrant; we inject ink in the form of tattoos to decorate ourselves; we shave; we wax; we pluck; we have surgery to stretch out the wrinkles and make ourselves look younger; we sunbathe or get air-brushed to deepen our colour; we do everything we can think of in order to appear healthier and younger than we really are.
 Yet the most attractive-looking skin is that of a healthy, dynamic and vibrant person, without any makeup on.

-The dermis is the deeper layer of the skin.
+Skin is composed of two main layers, the outer epidermis and the deeper dermis.
+Beneath the dermis is a layer of skin-nourishing subcutaneous fat.
+The Epidermis is the outermost layer of skin about 0.1-0.2mm thick and it is this layer that acts as a barrier, protecting the internal body.
+It has no blood supply of its own but receives oxygen and nutrients from the dermis.
+The epidermis has its own layers, the outermost layer being comprised of dead cells.
+Cells within the other epidermal layers all have their own role including isolating foreign invaders (eg: splinters, or toxins from stinging nettles etc) and synthesizing melanin (which makes us go brown from sunlight, another protective function).
+The Dermis is the deeper layer of the skin.
 It is about 1-4mm thick and contains a variety of cells which perform many different functions.
 The dermis houses the roots of hairs and nails, and the sweat glands.
 Sebaceous glands around the hair roots secrete sebum, an oily/waxy substance that lubricates the hair.
 The dermis, too, has its own layers.
 The deeper of its two layers is the one that is the focus of our obsession with wanting to look young.
 It is this layer that has all the collagen, elastin and fibrin.
 These give the skin its elasticity, firmness and strength.
 When skin is healthy at its deepest level then we look young, glowing, vibrant and dynamic.
-The majority of skin products on the market do not penetrate to this layer, they simply coat the epidermis, which can be useful because they can reduce dehydration, but they are doing nothing to nourish the bits that count.

 If your diet is generally high in the foods on my ‘avoid’ list, be prepared for some mood swings and cravings.
 These will only last a few days.
-You may also get some headaches or feel a bit muzzy.
+You may also get some headaches.
 Drink plenty of water, and don’t be tempted to have ‘diet’ drinks in order to experience that sweet taste.
 These will confuse your system and increase your cravings.
-They will also contribute to an acid state internally.

 Remember: if you find these dietary changes difficult and you experience cravings, headaches etc, that’s a sign that it is really going to pay off, so don’t give up!

 As well as avoiding foods that can unbalance you it is important to make sure you are getting enough nutrients.
-Certain nutrients like zinc are very important for skin health.
+Certain nutrients like zinc and vitamin D are very important for skin health.
 It may be worth speaking to a nutritionist to get some personal advice in this area.
-You may also benefit from consulting a qualified homeopath or herbalist who will prescribe natural medicines that can support the detox and rebalancing process.

 So, to sum up, take care of what you use externally on your skin and take care to have a balanced diet that is not high in sugars.
-Work with nature instead of against it and there will be no reason why you shouldn’t have good skin!
+Work with nature instead of against it and there is no reason why you shouldn’t have good skin.